 Welcome Message from Jim:

-Thank you for taking time to visit our website and learn more about our campaign to elect a true, centrist to the United States Senate from Nebraska.
+Thank you for taking time to visit our website and learn more about our campaign to elect a true centrist to the United States Senate from Nebraska.

-This campaign is dedicated to my mother and father and those like them who overcame tough times, defended our freedoms, built the economic foundation on which our great country now stands and demonstrated the greater good when communities and a nation works together.
-In that spirit of community, I am running for the United States Senate – as a non-partisan – because one of our great democratic institutions, the United States Congress is bound up by gridlock and partisan warfare.
+This campaign is dedicated to my mother and father and those like them who overcame tough times, defended our freedoms, built the economic foundation on which our great country now stands and demonstrated the greater good when communities and a nation work together.
+In that spirit of community, I am running for the United States Senate – as a non-partisan – because one of our great democratic institutions, the United States Congress, is bound up by gridlock and partisan warfare.

-It is imperative during these times of partisanship and governmental dysfunction that we remember that we are first Americans, not first Republicans and Democrats.
+It is imperative, during these times of partisanship and governmental dysfunction, that we remember that we are first Americans, not first Republicans and Democrats.
 The first obligation of an elected official is to his/her country and his/her community, and not to his/her political party.